 Seek the Kingdom of God above all else, and he will give you everything you need.

-There is a lot in this account but simply put, someone who pursues and obtains submission of their life under the King of the kingdom Jesus Christ, will not worry about anything in this life; for they know being submitted fully to Him means I now walk in what I only hear and see Him doing.
+There is a lot in this account but simply put, someone who pursues and obtains submission of their life under the King of the kingdom Jesus Christ, will not worry about anything in this life; for they know being submitted fully to Him means I accept and act upon what He has said.
 As I do, I will walk in all that is in the Kings domain.
 Want to never worry about anything in your life again, including what others may think of you?
-Then pursue to become fully submitted to the King, and all that you have need of will be added to you!
+Then fully accept and act upon the Word of God, and all that you have need of will be added to you!